Buying a SIM Card in Romania

 Coverage and Data Speeds

 Vodafone coverage in Romania has been excellent.
-4G/LTE is available and very reliable in Bucharest and other major tourist cities like Brasov.
+4G/LTE is very reliable in Bucharest and other major tourist cities like Brasov.
+I’m sure 5G is as well, but my phone doesn’t support it.
+Time for an upgrade I guess!

 Even when driving through the mountains it was rare to lose phone signal.
-I was surprised to see 4G/LTE available at the highest point of a recent journey through the mountains.
+I was surprised to see speedy LTE available at the highest point of a recent journey through the mountains.

 EU Roaming